ybgirgin3/telegram-git-bot/README.md

 Github entegration is bit of complex. (at least for me).
 You need to get your personal account's or community account's api from https://developer.github.com/v3/ For example;

-Api needs to be like "https://api.github.com/orgs/(community/organization_name)" for organization/community account
+Api needs to be like "https://api.github.com/orgs/[your community/organization_name ]" for organization/community account

-You can run your api in browser to control if it's running truely or not.
+You can run your api in the browser to control if it's running truely or not.

 **API NEEDS TO BE AS A JSON FILE**